-I recently read a blog post by Kristen Lamb that made me shout out OOHYA and do a fist pump, then turn to some much needed quiet introspection.
+I recently read a blog post by Kristen Lamb that made me shout out OOHYA and do a fist pump.

 Among the many lessons in this post, she discusses how we can unlearn behavior lessons passed down to us over the years and learn from watching how men do business.
 One of the many ways I admire Kristen Lamb is that she’s not afraid to tackle controversial topics and tell it like it is.
 I personally needed this reminder of what I was like when I started on this journey.
 I was gutsy and determined.